ceph/ceph/doc/radosgw/multisite.rst

 See `Pools`_ for instructions on creating and tuning pools for Ceph Object Storage.

-See `Sync Policy Config`_ for instructions on defining fine grained bucket sync policy rules.
+See `Sync Policy Config`_ for instructions on defining fine-grained bucket sync policy rules.

 .. _master-zone-label: